Gorgoras/AzureTableStorage-Api/README.md

 * TENANT_ID: self explanatory.
 * SP_ID: the application ID for the Service Principal.
 * SP_SECRET: the aplication secret for the Service Principal.
-* Keyvault_DNS: the dns pointing towards the Keyvault storing the connection string as a secret (e.g: https://keyvault-name.vault.azure.net/).
+* KeyVault_DNS: the dns pointing towards the Keyvault storing the connection string as a secret (e.g: https://keyvault-name.vault.azure.net/).
 * SecretName: the name of the secret where the connection string is stored.

 To deploy and run this function to Azure, make sure to set those attributes at Settings->Configuration as Application Settings.
 If you set a Managed Identity for the Function app, then you only need to set the last 2 attributes, as the other ones are used to authenticate as a Service Principal.